AdiBro/Data-Science-Resources/Python.md

 - [Python 3 Official Documentation](https://docs.python.org/3/)
 - [Python Official Beginners Guide](https://wiki.python.org/moin/BeginnersGuide)
 - [Learn Python Tutorial](http://www.learnpython.org)
+- [Python Tutorial](http://www.tutorialspoint.com/python3/) - a very detailed Python tutorial from [Tutorialspoint.com](https://www.tutorialspoint.com).
+- [Python Jupyter Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks#python-data) - IPython Notebook(s) demonstrating Python functionality geared towards data analysis.
+From [Data Science IPython Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).
+- [Real Python Tutorials](http://www.realpython.com) - "at Real Python you can learn all things Python from the ground up.
+Everything from the absolute basics of Python, to web development and web scraping, to data visualization, and beyond."

+### Books (Basic/General Python)
 - [Think Python: How to Think Like a Computer Scientist](https://greenteapress.com/wp/think-python-2e/) - _Think Python_ is an introduction to Python programming for beginners.
 You can download a free PDF, view online and even access the Python code.
-- [Python Tutorial](http://www.tutorialspoint.com/python3/) - a very detailed Python tutorial from [Tutorialspoint.com](https://www.tutorialspoint.com).
 - [Dive Into Python 3](http://www.diveintopython3.net) - a hands-on guide to Python 3 and its differences from Python 2.
   - [Dive Into Python](http://www.diveintopython.net) - the original book/guide (written for Python 2).
 - [A Whirlwind Tour of Python](https://www.safaribooksonline.com/library/view/a-whirlwind-tour/9781492037859/) - a free tutorial for Python - "a brief yet comprehensive introduction to Python for engineers, researchers, and data scientists who are already familiar with another programming language."
 Also available in a [free PDF file](https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf)
   - [A Whirlwind Tour of Python - GitHub Repo](https://github.com/jakevdp/WhirlwindTourOfPython) - a repository that contains the Jupyter Notebooks behind the O'Reilly report, A Whirlwind Tour of Python.
-- [Python Jupyter Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks#python-data) - IPython Notebook(s) demonstrating Python functionality geared towards data analysis.
-From [Data Science IPython Notebooks](https://github.com/donnemartin/data-science-ipython-notebooks).
-- [Real Python Tutorials](http://www.realpython.com) - "at Real Python you can learn all things Python from the ground up.
-Everything from the absolute basics of Python, to web development and web scraping, to data visualization, and beyond."

 ### Python Data Types, Control Flow and Functions
 #### Python Data Types and Variables